bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

   - labels
   - ticks
   - legends
-- Use ```matplotlib``` to create bar plots,line charts and scatter plots.
+- Use ```matplotlib``` to create bar plots, line charts and scatter plots.
-- Loading and Examining the California Housing dataset and mapping geo-location data:
+- Loading and Examining the California Housing dataset and mapping geolocation data:
-  - Visualizing the distribution of median income of home owners in California.
+  - Visualizing the distribution of median income of homeowners in California.
   - Comparing the median income with the price of the houses.
   - Find Dense clusters using visualization techniques.